Narconon Rehab Help Line

-It's never easy for a family to discover that a loved one has an problem with addiction.
+It’s never easy for a family to discover that a loved one has a problem with addiction.
 Working through all the decisions that have to be made to ensure an addicted person stays safe is a difficult task to handle alone.
 But there are Narconon Intake Counselors available to help you.

 Very often an addicted person will initially refuse to consider rehabilitation and the family may be disappointed that they cannot help.
 Working with a professional Intake Counselor can provide the assistance you need to achieve your goal of sobriety for the addicted person.